keylase/nvidia-patch/tools/nv-driver-locator/README.md

 ## Requirements

 * Python 3.4+
 * `beautifulsoup4` package - required only when NvidiaDownloadsChannel is used.
+On recent Debian/Ubuntu you may install it like this: `apt-get install python3-bs4`.
+For other cases see [this](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup).

 ## Overview